-item actor 2 3 1.
+item Facto Factor 1 2 3 1.
 The presence of a female technician is useful for providing services to children and infants in prehospital emergencies .881 .049 094 2.
 Express your agreement with the presence of a female technician in prehospital EMS teams sent to homes .829 140 035 3.
-Express your agreement with the presence of a female technician in prehospital EMS teams sent to women's gatherings such as swimming pool and weddings ols.828 .005 084
+Express your agreement with the presence of a female technician in prehospital EMS teams sent to women's gatherings such as swimming poor and weddings ols.828 .005 084